LeNPaul/physics-in-motion/README.md

   * Migrate old course content from current placeholder site to new site.

 * Phase 2:
+  * Create simple quizzes for lessons to review lessons.
   * Create animations to demonstrate concepts and ideas.

 * Phase 3: